Photos: The coronation of King Charles III

-After riding to Westminster Abbey in a horse-drawn carriage, King Charles and Camilla, the queen consort, are being anointed with holy oil from Jerusalem.
+After riding to Westminster Abbey in a horse-drawn carriage, King Charles and Camilla, the queen consort, were anointed with holy oil from Jerusalem.

-Many of the crown jewels are on display – in up to 7 crowns, as well as a golden orb and scepters used in the ceremony.
+Many of the crown jewels were on display – in up to 7 crowns, as well as a golden orb and scepters used in the ceremony.

 U.S. first lady Jill Biden is here – but her husband Joe Biden is not.
 No U.S. president has ever attended a United Kingdom coronation.
 Another famous American who's not here – Meghan, Duchess of Sussex.
 Her husband Prince Harry is, though.